 The IJB does not employ any staff in its own right.
-Specific post-holding officers are nonvoting members of the board however.
+Specific post-holding officers are non-voting members of the board however.

-- Chief Officer: Under section 10 of the Public Bodies (Joint Working) (Scotland) Act 2014, a Chief Officer for the IJB has to be appointed and the employing partner has to formally second the officer to the IJB.
-The employment contract for the Chief Officer will adhere to the legislative and regulatory framework of the employing partner organisation.
-The remuneration terms of the Chief Officer's employment are approved by the IJB. - Other Officers: No other staff have been appointed by the IJB under a similar legal regime.
+Chief Officer: Under section 10 of the Public Bodies (Joint Working) (Scotland) Act regime.
 The Chief Finance Officer and Secretary to the Integration Joint Board posts' duties are covered by each post holder's substantive posts in Scottish Borders Council and NHS Borders respectively.
 Other non-voting board members who meet the criteria for disclosure are included in the disclosures below.